Funding

 In order to maximize the objectivity of the evaluation of the performance part indicators, public HEIs are divided into 4 segments, in which the comparison takes place, based on a match in the set parameters (art HEIs, non-university HEIs), or on the basis of the comparable size and research and development outputs.

-The setting of financial contribution in the section “social demand” (currently there is the support of medical faculties for increasing the number of students in the study programme General Medicine, support for improving the conditions of academic staff at the faculties of education, support of faculties of education and of other faculties providing study programmes educating prospective teachers, and support of study programmes educating prospective teachers in deficit specialisations at non-pedagogical faculties (mathematics, physics, chemistry, biology, informatics) is based on expert evaluation of costs needed for a specific purpose and on the possibilities of the state budget.
+The setting of financial contribution in the section “social demand” [currently there is the support of medical faculties for increasing the number of students in the study programme General Medicine, support for improving the conditions of academic staff at the faculties of education, support of faculties of education and of other faculties providing study programmes educating prospective teachers, support of study programmes educating prospective teachers in deficit specialisations (mathematics, physics, chemistry, biology, informatics) at non-pedagogical faculties, and support of higher education of veterinary specialists] are based on expert evaluation of costs needed for a specific purpose and on the possibilities of the state budget.

-2/ Budget heading II – Social affairs of students; in the extent of approximately 10 % of the total budget (BH_I – BH_IV) includes funds provided to public higher education institutions in the form of a contribution for scholarships for doctoral students, social scholarships, and accommodation scholarships, resp. in the form of subsidies for support for student accommodation and meals.
+2/ Budget heading II – Social affairs of students; in the extent of approximately 10 % of the total budget (BH_I – BH_IV) includes funds provided to public higher education institutions in the form of a contribution for scholarships for doctoral students, social grants, accommodation grants, resp. in the form of subsidies for support for student accommodation and meals.
 Furthermore, funds intended for subsidies for scholarships for students studying at private HEIs are included in this budget heading.

 4/ Budget heading IV – International cooperation and others represent the remaining approx. 5 % of the total budget in headings I – IV.
 This budget heading supports the international cooperation of public higher education institutions (support for stays abroad of students and academic staff within the framework of programs established by international agreements or bilateral contracts of public higher education institutions) and supports educational activities of public HEIs from the indicator F – Education Policy Fund.
 Through the use of this fund, long-term support for the study of students with special educational needs and support for lifelong education programmes for seniors within the so-called Universities of the Third Age is provided.
 The fund also supported education in socially important areas, such as support for study programs important for the security of the state or support for creative artistic activity.
-In 2021, the F-Fund also supported students with Belarusian citizenship who were prevented from studying in their home country.
+From 2020, the F Fund supports students with Belarusian citizenship who have been prevented from studying in their home country, and from 2022, Ukrainian students as a result of the Russian aggression.
+CZK 173 million was released on the support of Ukrainian students from the funds of the Ministry of Education in 2022 and CZK 198 million in 2023.
+In 2024, the budgeted funds for this support amount to approximately CZK 160 million.

 A significant share of financing of public higher education institutions is represented by the funds from Chapter 333 of the Ministry of Education, Youth and Sports for research and development, provided on the basis of the Act on Support of Research, Experimental Development and Innovation, funding for programme financing and resources obtained through the participation of schools in projects supported by EU (operational programmes and newly through the National Recovery Plan).